PoliticalGraveyard.com

 Wagner, Jack See Jacob Wagner

 Wagner, Jack — of Pittsburgh, Allegheny County, Pa.
 Democrat.
-Delegate to Democratic National Convention from Pennsylvania, 2008.
-Still living as of 2008.
+Member of Pennsylvania state senate 42nd District, 1993-2004; delegate to Democratic National Convention from Pennsylvania, 2008; candidate for Governor of Pennsylvania, 2010.
+Still living as of 2010.

 Wagner, Jacob — also known as Jack Wagner — of Multnomah County, Ore.
 Democrat.
-Candidate in primary for U.S. Representative from Oregon 3rd District, 1938.
+Candidate for U.S. Representative from Oregon 3rd District, 1938.
 Presumed deceased.
 Burial location unknown.

 Wagner, Jacob H. — of Watsontown, Northumberland County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1884.
 Burial location unknown.